 Secretarial Auditors and Secretarial Audit Report

-Pursuant to Section 204 of the Companies Act 2013 the Board had appointed Sri M.Vasudevan Practicing Company Secretary Thrissur as the Secretarial Auditor to conductthe Secretarial Audit of the Bank for the financial year 2015-16.
+Pursuant to Section 204 of the Companies Act 2013 the Board had appointed Sri M.Vasudevan Practicing Company Secretary Thrissur as the Secretarial Auditor to conductthe Secretarial Audit of the Bank for the financial year 2017-18.
 The Bank has providedall assistance and facilities to the Secretarial Auditor for conducting their audit.
-Thereport of the Secretarial Auditor for the financial year 2015-16 is annexed to thisreport.
-The response of the Bank to the observations made in the Secretarial Audit Reportis given below:
+Thereport of the Secretarial Auditor is annexed to this report.
+The Secretarial Audit Reportfor the financial year 2017-18 does not contain any qualification.

 Extracts of Annual Return

-Pursuant to Section 92 (3) of the Companies Act 2013 read with Rule 12 (1) of theCompanies (Management and Administration) Rules 2014 Extract of Annual Return as on thefinancial year ended March 31 2016 in Form No. MGT - 9 is annexed to this report.
+Pursuant to Section 92 (3) of the Companies Act 2013 read with Rule 12 (1) of theCompanies (Management and Administration) Rules 2014 Extract of Annual Return as on thefinancial year ended March 31 2017 in Form No. MGT - 9 is annexed to this report.